 None of this is Persuasive

 The worldviews formed by individual writers, small academic teams, and think tanks serving billion-dollar clients lack persuasive power.
 Demands to “lop off their heads” lack merit for most, and only a few rise above their own purposeful din.
 The result is a failure to communicate and implement remedies to a range of well-defined problems.
-To soothe my own heart, I collected about a hundred individual Twitter feeds of the large social change institutions under subject headings (policy, voting, taxes, human rights) to prepare brief monthly summaries and evaluate their helplessness.
+So to soothe my own heart, I collected about a hundred individual Twitter feeds of the large social change institutions under subject headings (policy, voting, taxes, human rights) to prepare brief monthly summaries and evaluate their helplessness.
 Maybe a summary of 140 character statements over a period of time will reveal a pulse.
-I put them together in what I like to call the Tweet-o-Rama.
+So I put them together in what I like to call the Tweet-o-Rama.

 What Can You Do?
 Name Writers & Develop Themes

 To find the top one percent, go to where the average household income is high and wait.
 Questions that cause the askance look, a hitch in the step, pupils widening of people in service to wealth work well.
-Chosen “birds of a feather” communities must be completely understood.
+Chosen “birds of a feather” communities completely understood.
 Getting close requires hooks, levers, and some demographic imagination.
 The elite households in the $25 million and way above Paradise Papers group are definable (with exceptions) as people capable of creating a high office candidate (president, governor, senator).
 The “elites” shoulder tap is heavy – a military deployment to corporate interest areas, the management of armament/gun control emotions, even the disruption (or development) of the public interest in a sustainable and affordable system of healthcare could be a subject of interest.

 Digging into the lives of people who own wealth feels personal.
 It isn’t.
 If the 1% is to be more than an economic abstraction, the work, purpose, and privileges of these super-rich members of our society require analysis beyond the “who and wow lists” available now.
 (See source: How Much.)
 For example, the wealthiest zip code is Fisher Island, located just off Miami.
 The island is accessible only by ferry or water taxi for its 500 households, and many of the units are investment properties with guest rents averaging $800 to $1,200/day.
 The island is just 193 acres, its tidy apartment buildings house at peak occupancy of about 1,400 people putting the population density at 46,000 per square mile.
 Nearby Miami Beach is only 5,000 people.